JunaidQadirB/Balochi-Wordlists/README.md

 # Balochi-Wordlists
-This is on-going effort to collect balochi words to create a formal wordlist for Baloch which didn't exist prior.
+his is an ongoing effort to collect Balochi words to create a formal wordlist for Balochi which didn't exist prior.

 # Attribution
  In order to be fair, if you use all or part of this wordlist, please add a link to this repositore and give due credits.